How To Make Perfume With Essential Oils Without Alcohol

 - 2 drops Vanilla

-Once you have perfected your recipe, you could also decant the precious perfume into a special bottle to keep at home.
-I have selected a few of my favorites here for you to add to or start your collection.
+Once you have prepared your scent, you could also decant the precious perfume into a special bottle to keep at home.
+I have selected a few of my favorites here for you to consider.

 Other Uses for Essential Oils